phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_qsc_cli.rst

    .. note::
       - If you are downloading more than one distribution, create a new workspace for each distribution that you download.
       - For the Product_ID, Distribution, and Release_ID values, see the table *QSC-CLI Input Parameters* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/>`__.
-      - For more information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/platform_software_features.html#qualcomm-linux-metadata-layers-overview>`__.
+      - For more information on the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

 Build default configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^